Bronx Dog Bite Attorneys

 Ivan Diamond understands and anticipates these common defense strategies, and prepares his clients cases to avoid them and achieve the best possible outcome.

-Contact The Law Offices of Ivan M. Diamond After a New York Dog Bite
+Contact The Law Offices of Ivan M. Diamond’s Bronx Dog Bite Attorneys Today

 If a dog seriously injured you or a family member, Attorney Ivan M. Diamond may be able to help you obtain the compensation you deserve.
 He has recovered millions for his clients in New York City and the surrounding areas.
 To schedule your free consultation, call The Law Offices of Ivan M. Diamond at (718) 588-2000 or complete our contact form.